silverlunah/cms-starter/README.md

 ## Do Not Forget

-1. Add your main website's URL to AllowedHosts db
+1. Add your main website's URL to allowed_hosts db